novitalabs/Novita-CollabHub/README.md

 - Email:  [iris@novita.ai](mailto:iris@novita.ai)
 - Discord: [novita.ai](https://discord.com/invite/a3vd9r3uET)

 We're excited to hear from you and work together to build a better cloud ecosystem.
 At Novita AI, we believe in the strength of teamwork.
-Let’s start a new journey in cloud computing together!
+Let's start a new journey in cloud computing together!